nishantpillai5/neovim_vscode_config/README.md

 ## Todo

+- [ ] use trouble keybinds for quickfix
 - [ ] Create installation guide and dependencies
 - [ ] harpoon not adding relative file path
 - [ ] notify if no toggleterm windows available